 Graduate Certificate in Science & Technology Commercialization

-In SFU Beedie’s Invention to Innovation program, you’ll gain valuable knowledge areas like opportunity assessment, market prioritization, innovation management, profiting from uncertainty, finance, leadership and how to develop and validate a business model.
+In SFU Beedie’s Invention to Innovation program, you will gain valuable knowledge in areas including strategic decision-making, market prioritization, opportunity creation and assessment, innovation management, profiting from uncertainty, finance, leadership, how to develop and validating a business model and creating a compelling narrative to engage collaborators in your journey to impact.

 You’ll be introduced to innovation management frameworks, and how to